 They argue that children have tantrums when they don’t get what they want, whereas meltdowns result from sensory overload and are often seen in children with autism spectrum disorders.

 Additionally, they support the difference by noting the distinct reactions in children: a tantrum typically subsides when the child obtains what they want or changes their approach based on how the adult responds.
 Those with autistic meltdowns have less control and usually can’t stop until exhausted.

 However, there is no clear distinction between tantrums and meltdowns in the medical and psychology fields.
 Both tantrums and meltdowns describe the same behaviors arising from emotional arousal, such as crying, hitting, kicking, screaming, and angry feelings with a lack of control.

 The attempt to differentiate between the two terms inadvertently leads to assigning specific attributions or intentions to them.
 These attributions greatly influence how parents respond to their children’s emotional outbursts.

 Negative Attributions Lead To More Behavior Problems

 Research shows that parents who interpret their child’s behavior with hostile attributions are more likely to use harsh and ineffective disciplinary methods.
-This approach can make the situation worse and result in increased behavioral issues in the child1.
+This approach can worsen the situation and result in increased behavioral issues in child1.

 Moreover, children whose parents frequently exhibit hostile attributions towards them are also prone to developing similar tendencies.
-When parents consistently assume that their child’s misbehavior stems from malicious intentions, the child is more likely to perceive others’ actions as ill-intentioned and respond with increased aggression2.
+When parents consistently assume that their child’s misbehavior stems from malicious intentions, they are more likely to perceive others’ actions as ill-intentioned and respond with increased aggression2.